pkovacevic/csharp-fer/Lec05-AspNetCore2Project/README.md

 2.1 Add student controller and placeholder page.
 Make sure that controller and view are wired up nicely.

 2.2 Hook up Entity Framework 6.

+2.3 Seed students to the database.

+2.3.1 Install Tynamix.ObjectFiller from NuGet

+2.3.2 Use test method on student controller to get number of students in a database.
+Idea is to check if students really exist in Students table in the database.